Preparing for Your Visit (FAQ)

-A. The West Wing of the Center has a one-way viewing route.
+A. The West Building of the center has a one-way viewing route: 4th floor (theater) → 3rd floor (exhibits) → 2nd floor (exhibits).

 A. Ticket holders may re-enter the museum up to one hour before closing upon presentation of their ticket.

 However, re-entry may not be possible when reservations and admissions are busy.
-Especially during the peak season (April to June and September to December), re-entry for groups is almost always denied.
+During peak visitor season (April to June and September to December), re-entry for groups is almost always denied.

-A. The film “The Impact of 5:46,” which is screened at the beginning of the tour, uses images, sound and lighting effects in a darkened room to recreate the horror of an earthquake.
-However, these images may be shocking for some visitors and you may wish to avoid watching this video.
-If so, please let us know before entering the exhibition so that we can arrange for you to enter the exhibition on the 3rd floor after passing through the theater.
-Please let us know at the time of reservation or before entering.
+A. The film “The Impact of 5:46,” which is screened on the 4th floor of the West Building, uses images, sound and lighting effects in a darkened room to recreate the intensity of an earthquake.
+However, these images may be shocking/overwhelming; some visitors may wish to avoid watching the video.
+In this case, please let us know before entering the exhibition so that we can arrange for you to enter the exhibition on the 3rd floor after passing through the theater.
+Please let us know at the time of reservation or before entering the exhibits.

 A. Yes!
-However, there is a limit to the number of wheelchairs that can be admitted at one time.
-If there are too many wheelchairs, visitors will be divided into groups and asked to enter at different times.
+However, due to limitations of space, there is a limit to the number of wheelchairs that can be admitted to the exhibits at one time.
+Depending on the number, visitors will be divided into groups and asked to enter at different times.

 A. Coin lockers are available.
-You will be asked to temporarily put a 100 yen coin ??? in the locker, but it will be returned when you return the key.
+You will be asked to use a 100 yen coin to begin using the locker, but it will be returned to you when you return the key.

 A. Service dogs may accompany visitors.
 Other animals are not permitted.

-A. The theater film “The Impact of 5:46,” which is screened at the beginning of the tour sequence, is shown at high volume in a dark room, which may increase the burden (and stress) on service dogs.
-You may choose to skip this tour, so please check with our staff before entering the museum.
+A. The theater film “The Impact of 5:46,” which is screened on the 4th floor of the West Building, is shown at high volume in a dark room, which may increase the burden and stress on service dogs.
+Visitors with service dogs may wish to skip this tour.
+In this case, please check with our staff before entering the museum.

-A. The Center has a theater where visitors can watch a video that recreates the moment of an earthquake on a giant screen, but it does not provide “actual shaking experience” using a shaking table or other equipment.
+A. The center has a theater where visitors can watch a video that recreates the moment of an earthquake on a large screen, but it does not provide “actual shaking experience” using a shaking table or other equipment.

-A. There are no interpreters available to accompany visitors but volunteer language interpreters are assigned to the exhibits to explain the exhibits in English, Chinese, and Korean.
+A. There are no professional language interpreters available to accompany visitors.
+However, volunteer language interpreters are assigned to explain the exhibits in English, Chinese, and Korean.

 A. In principle, the exhibits are in Japanese.

-- For video works in the “Great Earthquake Hall (4th floor, West Bldg.)” and “Kokoro Theater (1st floor, East Bldg.)”, electronic translators (English, Chinese, Korean, Vietnamese) are available for free.
-The number of machines is limited, so please inquire at the time of reservation.
+• For video works in the “Great Earthquake Hall” (4th floor, West Building) and “Kokoro Theater” (1st floor, East Building.), electronic translators are available for free (English, Chinese, Korean, Vietnamese).
+The number of translators is limited, so please inquire at the time of ticket reservation.

-- The wall display on the 3rd floor of the West Wing features disaster-related materials accompanied by the stories of disaster victims, and is available in both English and Japanese.
-The display on the monitor screen and the display where visitors can view the details of the disaster-related materials on their smartphones or tablets are also translated into English, Chinese, and Korean.
+• The wall display on the 3rd floor of the West Building features disaster-related materials accompanied by stories of disaster victims.
+This exhibit is available in both English and Japanese.
+Visitors can also view the translated details (English, Chinese, and Korean) of the disaster-related materials on their smartphones or tablets after scanning a QR code.

-- The VTR screening on the 3rd floor of the West Wing is available with English, Chinese, Korean, Spanish, Thai, Indonesian, and Vietnamese subtitles.
+• The VTR screening on the 3rd floor of the West Building is available with English, Chinese, Korean, Spanish, Thai, Indonesian, and Vietnamese subtitles.

 A.

-- There are some areas where filming is is prohibited: the 4th floor of the West Wing and the “Kokoro no Theater” on the 1st floor of the East Wing.
+• There are some areas where filming is prohibited: the 4th floor of the West Building and the “Kokoro no Theater” on the 1st floor of the East Building.

-- Except for the above areas, both still and moving images may be taken.
+• Except for the above areas, both videos and images may be taken.

-- If you wish to photograph staff or volunteers, please obtain their permission.
+• If you wish to photograph staff or volunteers, please obtain their permission beforehand.
 Please note that we reserve the right to refuse permission.

-- Photography of other visitors is strictly prohibited.
-Please be careful not to disturb other visitors when filming.
+• Photography of other visitors is strictly prohibited.
+Please be careful not to disturb other visitors.

 For more information, please click here.